 1) IEEE:

-a) The IEEE P802.11ad access point should not start a network on a channel where the signal level is at or above –48dBm or upon detecting a valid IEEE Std 802.15.3c-2009 common mode signalling (CMS) preamble at a receive level equal to or greater than –60 dBm.
+a) The IEEE Std 802.11ad-2012 access point should not start a network on a channel where the signal level is at or above –48dBm or upon detecting a valid IEEE Std 802.15.3c-2009 common mode signalling (CMS) preamble at a receive level equal to or greater than –60 dBm.
 Several other interference mitigation techniques are defined such as channel switching, transmit power control, beamforming, to name a few.

 b) IEEE Std 802.15.3c-2009 does not allow a piconet controller to start a new piconet on a channel currently occupied by another piconet controller.
 A common mode signalling (CMS) method has been defined to allow multiple piconet controllers to share access in a channel using TDMA slots allocated to child piconets.